dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Aho–Corasick algorithm is a string-searching algorithm invented by Alfred V. Aho and Margaret J. Corasick.
 It is a kind of dictionary-matching algorithm that
 6 KB (778 words) - 07:03, 15 March 2019

-Deadlock prevention algorithms
-In computer science, deadlock prevention algorithms are used in concurrent programming when multiple processes must acquire more than one shared resource
-7 KB (972 words) - 07:36, 15 August 2018

 Emergent algorithm
 An emergent algorithm is an algorithm that exhibits emergent behavior.
 In essence an emergent algorithm implements a set of simple building block behaviors
 2 KB (176 words) - 21:27, 22 September 2017

-Memetic algorithm
-Memetic algorithms (MAs) represent one of the recent growing areas of research in evolutionary computation.
-The term MA is now widely used as a synergy
-23 KB (2,657 words) - 12:07, 20 February 2019

 Hyphenation algorithm
 A hyphenation algorithm is a set of rules, especially one codified for implementation in a computer program, that decides at which points a word can be